Anaminus/roblox-api-ref/README.md

 	- `js`: Javascript files.
 	- `templates`: HTML template files.
 These are parsed by slt2 to generate HTML pages.

+- `data`

+	Contains user-generated data about classes.
+To add data for a specific class, create a `.md` file with the name of the class.

+	The file is in [Markdown][markdown] format.
+The contents consist of two main sections: a summary, and a description.
+The summary section should be a short and simple description of the class.
+It will be placed a the top of the page.
+The description section can go into as much detail as necessary.

+	Both sections are indicated by two level-2 markdown headers named "Summary" and "Description" (case-insensitive).
+The summary header is optional, but the description header is required in order to indicate the description section.
+Both sections are optional.

+	Images may also be used by including them in the `img` sub-folder.

 ## Generating

 1. Install [Lua][lua].